 There is no specific treatment for ILT.
 Affected flocks should be provided with clean water, high quality feed, good ventilation and a comfortable environment to aid in their recovery.
 Treatment with antibiotics is not effective because ILT is a viral infection.
 Your flock veterinarian may prescribe antibiotics to help prevent secondary bacterial infections.
 Although vaccines are available, early slaughter or depopulation of the ILT-infected flock is in some cases the best solution to prevent the spread of the disease.

 The diagnosis of ILT in a flock initiates notification to:

 - feed companies

 - producers registered in the Premises Identification System (PID) whose flocks are located within 20 km of the positive flock

 Notifications do not include confidential information, such as the exact location of the outbreak and producer information.
 They simply serve as a reminder to producers and industry to enhance the biosecurity of their flocks and to report any suspicious losses to the OCPV.

-In June of 2018, Alberta Agriculture and Forestry (AF) changed the way it responds to ILT positive cases in small poultry flocks.
-Under the new policy, quarantine and a farm visit by AF staff no longer occurs for ILT positive farms.
-AF staff continue to provide a telephone consultation about the disease, options to manage the disease, and biosecurity advice.
-AF tracks and publishes quarterly confirmed cases of reportable and notifiable livestock diseases, including ILT.
+In June of 2018, the Alberta government changed the way it responds to ILT positive cases in small poultry flocks.
+Under the new policy, quarantine and a farm visit by Alberta government staff no longer occurs for ILT positive farms.
+Alberta government staff continue to provide a telephone consultation about the disease, options to manage the disease, and biosecurity advice.
+The Alberta government tracks and publishes quarterly confirmed cases of reportable and notifiable livestock diseases, including ILT.

 Flock owners are encouraged to work with a private veterinarian for continuing disease management to ensure flock health and welfare.